vtunr/VTunit/README.md

 # TODO :

-* Add requirements.txt
+* Improve argparse
-* Add package to install
+* Add choice of test to build/run
 * Add setup.py so we don't have to clone it for each project